Mount Vernon Hospital: History

 During the First World War, soldiers were treated at the Mount Vernon Hospital and, in 1932, the Central London out-patients department moved to Riding House Street.
-At the outbreak of the Second World War Mount Vernon became a general hospital dealing with, inter alia, war casualties.
+At the outbreak of the Second World War Mount Vernon became a general hospital dealing, inter alia, with war casualties.
 In 1947 the central London out patients department moved to Portland Place and, in 1948, the hospital joined the National Health Service.

 In 1957, the Gray Laboratory was established and, in 1967, the Marie Curie Hospital, which had been providing cancer treatment from premises in Fitzjohn's Avenue, also moved to Mount Vernon site.

 The Paul Strickland Scanner Centre, which provides specialist imaging facilities using high quality equipment, opened in 1985 and was officially opened by the Duchess of Kent on 20 March 1986.
 The old hospital chapel which includes art nouveau designs, was converted into a library for the Gray Cancer Institute in 1988.
-The Lynda Jackson Macmillan Centre for cancer support and information was opened in 1993 by The Prince of Wales.
+The Lynda Jackson Macmillan Centre for cancer support and information was opened in 1993 by Charles III – then Prince of Wales.

 In 2009 a new treatment centre opened, providing surgery facilities in four new operating theatres.
 There is also a new outpatients department located in the treatment centre.